 Just like a normal pregnancy, an ectopic pregnancy shows a positive pregnancy test due to the presence of the hCG hormone that would seem to be harmless.
 However, if the hCG levels do not increase at the expected rate, then an ectopic pregnancy is suspected.

 This is followed by vaginal ultrasound and a pelvic examination for further confirmation.

 An ectopic pregnancy is hard to diagnose, as symptoms can resemble any other normal pregnancy.
 In cases where the symptoms are very evident, the following diagnosis methods are used:

 In an ectopic pregnancy, there is no way that the embryo will survive.
 And the bigger it gets, the greater the risk for the mother.
-As the fertilized egg cannot be transplanted to the uterus either, the only option is to terminate the pregnancy.
+As the fertilised egg cannot be transplanted to the uterus either, the only option is to terminate the pregnancy.

 The treatments usually employed are:

-In some cases, if the symptoms are not profound then you are not given any medication or treatment.
+In some cases, if the symptoms are not profound, then you are not given any medication or treatment.
 This is usually preferred so that you will not have to suffer the medical side-effects.
-You are however closely monitored, and your pregnancy will mostly dissolve on its own.
-There is mild discomfort that comes along with this method but will be taken care of
+You are, however, closely monitored, and your pregnancy will mostly dissolve on its own.
+There is mild discomfort that comes along with this method, but will be taken care of.

 A dose of methotrexate is injected into your system and will stop the embryo from growing.
-This will also be closely monitored by your doctor and a second dose will be provided if deemed necessary.
+This will also be closely monitored by your doctor, and a second dose will be provided if deemed necessary.
 There are certain side-effects to this as well, and you will have to exercise some caution that your doctor will explain to you